HenrikJoreteg/templatizer/README.md

 If the last parameter is a function, it will be treated as a callback.
 The callback will always have the signature `function (err, templates) {}`.
 Use this to respond to errors or to do something else with the source of the compiled templates file.

+This can be helpful if you don't want to write the compiled templates directly to a file, and you want to make modifications first.

 ### Argument order

 Both the `outputFile` string and `options` object are optional.